 I said goodbye to Haridwar with a bittersweet taste.
 I had loved the city, but I had also just witnessed in my own flesh, how some used their own religion to deceive others and take out some money.
 Although looking at it in perspective, that was nothing new.
 At least I learned a lesson that would serve me for the rest of the trip: respect for the Ganges but without donations.

-Help us continue to grow: comment, rate or share if you found this article interesting and practical for your trip to India.
+I hope this post about What to see in Haridwar was usefull for you and will help you in your trip around India.
+If you can, give us a hand to continue growing: comment, rate or share if you found this article interesting.
 You can also subscribe to the blog for travel updates.
 If you are planning a trip to India, you may also be interested in the list of Tips for travelling in India and the Guide to Amritsar and the Golden Temple.

 How people treat you is their karma; how you react is yours.